xizon/poemkit/README.md

 * Provides a common web page components and layouts
 * Automatically bundle and generate independent core CSS and JS files
 * Project supports automatic deployments from a number of repository hosting services via pm2
+* Migrating components: Migrating components are partially provided by demonstration.
+They have no properties and are used to quickly migrate some completed HTML code.
+This is very useful for quickly creating a script-driven module
 * The default components import some third-party plug-ins, such as  grid system of Bootstrap 4, GSAP animation library, FontAwesome icon library, 3D engine, etc., so that you can quickly expand your website (Support on-demand configuration)